May 16, 2023

 Pros Cons Has a low barrier to entry Lacks thorough regulation Is a highly liquid asset Has a history of volatility Operates independently from centralized banks Isn’t widely accepted as a payment

 Cryptocurrency has taken the world by storm due to its accessibility and high ROI potential.
-Here’s what crypto investors love about this digital asset:
+Here’s what crypto investors like about this digital asset:

 - Crypto has a low barrier to entry: anyone with internet access can buy, sell, and trade cryptocurrency.
 There are no income requirements or legal barriers to entry like citizenship requirements or age limits.